 - Head of Supporting Quaker Communities

 - Head of Inclusive Quaker Communities

 - Team Leader, Children and Youth Development Work

 - Team Leader, Spiritual Nurture

 - Team Leader, Witness and Collaboration

-- Team Leader, LM and AM Governance
+- Team Leader, Local and Area Governance

 - QL Prison Chaplains Support Officer